Sultanate of Shewa: History

 Shewa Sultanate, established in 896, is the first Muslim state inland and according to the chronicle of the sultanate no major report of conversion to Islam was reported before the beginning of the 12th century.
 However, beginning with the conversion of the Gbbh people in 1108, whom Trimingham suggested them being the ancestors of Argobba, other people were converted.
 By mid fourteenth century Islam expanded in the region and the inhabitants leaving north of Awash river were the Muslim people of Zaber and Midra Zega (located south of modern Merhabete); the Argobba (Gabal), the Werji people); Tegulat & Menz people whom at that time were Muslims.
 The chronicle of Shewa sultanate also mentions that in 1128 the Amhara fled from the land of Werjih people whom at that time were pastoralist people and lived in the Awash valley east of Shoan plateau.
 According to medieval Islamic manuscripts, Makhzumis governed Al-Habash for four centuries.

+This dating of 896 (283 AH) comes from a single retrospective entry toward the end of the Dikr at-tawārīḫ (the "Chronicle of Šawah"), an Arabic text identified by Enrico Cerulli in 1936 and published by him in 1941.
+The Dikr at-tawārīḫ itself survives in a manuscript collection whose sole dating, found in the colophon of another text in the same manuscript, is 1863.
+It records that the Maḥzūmī dynasty ruled Šawah for 390 years, commencing from 283 AH; Cerulli notes that the difference between 283 and 684 is actually 401 years, not 390, and suggests this may have been a scribal error, with the dating of 896 simply being "what tradition held."
+The text provides virtually no information about its early period except for some isolated references: the death of Queen Badīt in 1063, the conversion of "Gbbah" to Islam in 1108, and the death (not accession, as sometimes thought) of Sultan Malasmaʿī of Gbbah in 1183.